How To Color A Bumblebee Step by Step

 Start by picking out a yellow alcohol marker to color in the main sections of the bumblebee’s body.

 Focus on the areas that will be the bee’s yellow stripes, making sure to use smooth, even strokes.
 Take your time and allow the color to fully cover each section to create a vibrant base for the bee.
+You have to be careful with alcohol markers because they will spread past the lines.
+I like to color just before the lines and then the markers will soak in.

 Step 2: Add Contrast with a Darker Yellow